YouwangDeng/YouwangDeng.github.io/_posts/2019-07-09-Leetcode-Tree-Notes.md

 - in order
 - in-order traversal return a sorted array
 - use global pointer in recursive solution
+- math related problem usally related with recursively tree structure, should analyze from one node to n nodes

 #### construct binary tree
 - from pre-order and in-order array
     - recursively solution
 - form post-order and in-order array
     - recursively solution